blogdaren/PHPCreeper/README.md

 //PHPCreeper::setDefaultHeadlessBrowser('chrome');

 //Global-Redis-Config: support array value with One-Dimension or Two-Dimension,
-//SPECIAL NOTE: since v1.6.4, it's been upgraded to use a more secure and officially
+//NOTE: since v1.6.4, it's been upgraded to use a more secure and officially
 //recommended distributed red lock mechanism by default, but it will use the
 //old version of the lock mechanism degenerate only when all the redis instances
 //are explicitly configured with the option [use_red_lock === false] as below.